mcdonc/.nixconfig/videos/rpi/script.rst

 I'll be using a NixOS system to build my RPi image, but I don't think it's strictly necessary.
-It is reportedly possible to use Nix running on Ubuntu or Mac OS to do the compilation, although I've not tried that myself.
+It is reportedly possible to use Nix running on Ubuntu or MacOS to do the compilation, although I'll need to wait until part 2 of this series to try it.

 Strategy
 ========